marimo-team/marimo/README.md

 _This app is deployed on [marimo cloud](https://marimo.io/cloud)._

-**Execute as scripts.** marimo noteboooks can be executed as scripts at the command line:
+**Execute as scripts.** marimo notebooks can be executed as scripts at the command line:

 ```bash